 We face competition from companies that may have greater capitalization, greater access to public equity markets, longer operating histories and more manufacturing, retail and marketing experience than us.
-As we execute our growth strategy, operators in markets we enter in the future will become direct competitors, and we are likely to continue to face increasing and intense competition from these companies.
+As we execute our growth strategy, operators in markets we enter in the future will become direct competitors, and we are likely to face intense competition from these companies.
+In markets we are already operating in, we are likely to continue to face increasing competition from our competitors.
 Increased competition by larger and better financed competitors could materially and adversely affect our business, financial condition and results of operations.

 If the number of users of adult-use and medical marijuana in the U.S. increases, the demand for products will increase.
-Consequently, we expect that competition will become more intense as current and future competitors begin to offer an increasing number of diversified products to respond to such increased demand.
+Consequently, we expect that competition will become more intense as current and future competitors will likely begin to offer an increasing number of diversified products to respond to such increased demand.
 To remain competitive, we will require a continued investment in research and development, marketing, sales and client support.
-We may not have sufficient resources to maintain sufficient levels of investment in research and development, marketing, sales and client support efforts to remain competitive, which could materially and adversely affect our business, financial condition and results of operations.
+We may not have the necessary resources to maintain sufficient levels of investment in research and development, marketing, sales and client support efforts to remain competitive, which could materially and adversely affect our business, financial condition and results of operations.

-The cannabis industry is undergoing rapid growth and substantial change, which have resulted in an increase in competitors, consolidation and the formation of strategic relationships.
-Acquisitions or other consolidating transactions could harm us in a number of ways, including losing customers, revenue and market share, or forcing us to expend greater resources to meet new or additional competitive threats, all of which could harm our operating results.
+The cannabis industry is undergoing rapid growth and substantial change, which has resulted in an increase in competitors, consolidation and the formation of strategic relationships.
+Acquisitions of third parties by our competitors or other consolidating transactions could harm us in a number of ways, including losing customers, revenue and market share, or forcing us to expend greater resources to meet new or additional competitive threats, all of which could harm our operating results.
 As competitors enter the market and become increasingly sophisticated, competition in our industry may intensify and place downward pressure on prices for our products and services, which could result in impairment of our asset values and negatively impact our profitability.